Like the Ohio to muddy Ol’ Miss, Ashleigh Flynn follows her

+troubadour heart.
 Ashleigh Flynn grew up in Kentucky and cut her teeth on local bluegrass music.
-She arrived on the national scene in 2008 with the release of her third record, American Dream, and continues playing national and international stages with the release of A Million Stars (2013).
-A prolific songwriter, Flynn is also an electrifying performer blessed with unbridled charisma.
-Other full-length studio records include Chokecherry (2002) and Ashleigh Flynn, self-titled (1999) and a live record, Sneakin’ Out with Ashleigh Flynn (2005).
+She arrived on the national Americana scene in 2008 with the release of her third record, American Dream, and continues playing national stages to critical acclaim with the release of her most recent studio effort A Million Stars (2013).

 Interview on KINK’s Bing Lounge, July 2013